BotDogs4645/BotdogsWiki/Starting-out.md

 * **Status**:
     The status light is special.
 It activates only while booting.
 If it stays on for too long (greater than a minute) or is blinking AT ALL:
     1. Leave it ON.
-    2. Tell a coach or lead immediately.
+    2. Tell a lead immediately.
 * **Comm**:
     * ${\color{grey}\text{Grey}}$: No Communications
     There is a lot that could be wrong.
 Check cables, connections, and firmware on both the RIO and laptop.